Credit Transfer Policy

 Requirements

 It is the sole responsibility of the student to initiate the credit transfer process.
 Students must notify the admissions department of the specific courses for which they are seeking transfer credit.
-An official transcript which shows the courses taken, credits completed, and grades earned must be submitted prior to the first day of class.
+An official transcript which shows the courses taken, credits completed, and grades earned must be submitted for evaluation.
 The coursework must be equivalent to the courses in which the student is seeking transfer credit.
 Students may be required to provide additional documentation (detailed course descriptions, syllabi, etc…) to assist in the evaluation process.

-For semester-based programs, the credit transfer process must be completed prior to the start of the semester.
-For non-term programs, the credit transfer process must be completed prior to the student’s first day of class.
 Meeting the minimum requirements for a credit transfer does not guarantee a student will receive transfer credit.
 The director of academic affairs has final approval.
 Partial credit transfers are not permitted.

 Program-Specific Credit Transfer Policies